PointCloudLibrary/pcl/doc/tutorials/content/index.rst

       How to extract NARF descriptors from points in a range images
     * :ref:`narf_descriptor_visualization`
       Visualization of how the NARF descriptor is calculated and of the descriptor distances to a marked point.
+    * :ref:`octree_search`
+      Octrees for spatial partitioning and neighbor search.

 * Miscellaneous